adobe/aem-pwa-studio-extensions/aem-cfm-blog-extension/README.md

 5. Install the `content` and `config` packages on both author and publish instance using the package manager.

 ## PWA Studio
 1. Create a new PWA studio project.
 You can find more information about the process in the Magento [documentation](https://magento.github.io/pwa-studio/tutorials/pwa-studio-fundamentals/project-setup/).
+This extension supports PWA Studio version 10.

     ```bash
     yarn create @magento/pwa